JollyPixel/.github/profile/README.md

 ## 👋 Welcome

 JollyPixel is a playful, real time, collaborative editor for building JavaScript games with [Three.js](https://threejs.org/).
-It is **open source**, **free to use**, and do everything to be accessible and easy to learn.
+It is **open source**, **free to use**, and designed to be accessible and easy to learn.

 **What you get**

 1. **Create together, live**.
-Edit scenes, assets, and logic in real time with your team.
+Edit scenes, assets, and logic in real time with your family, friends, or team.
+2. **Beginner friendly, pro ready**.
+Accessible for young and new creators, yet powerful for professionals.
+Prototype simple games, scale to larger projects, and extend JollyPixel with open source addons and new editors.
+3. **Built for games**.
+Many tools or frameworks focus on visual experiences to build cool websites, which is different.
+JollyPixel is designed for gameplay, scenes, assets, and scripting from **day one**.
-2. **Works in the browser**.
+4. **Works in the browser**.
 No installs.
 Open a link, start building.
-3. **No PhD required**.
-Intuitive editors and APIs help you grow step by step, without losing motivation.
-4. **Game production, not website tooling**.
-Many tools or frameworks focus on visual experiences to build cool websites, which is different.
-JollyPixel is designed for gameplay, scenes, assets, and scripting from **day one**.

 We take inspiration from earlier tools such as [Superpowers](https://github.com/superpowers) and [CraftStudio](https://sparklinlabs.itch.io/craftstudio).